Supervisor Flora Winchester: Mindfulness in practice

 Information about me:

 I hold a Certificate in Mindfulness-based Supervision, after completing a training run by OPAL (Organisations, People and Learning) in Bath.
-The training is recognised by UKCP and is informed by mindfulness practice as well as an integrative approach to supervision and psychotherapy.
+The training is accredited by the UKCP and is informed by mindfulness practice as well as an integrative approach to supervision and psychotherapy.
 It emphasises the embodied, social-cultural and transpersonal aspects of being in relationship.

 I see good supervision as an essential part of a practitioner’s healthy working life.
 Most importantly, it is a place where we can bring in our human-ness as practitioners and have this witnessed, valued and supported.

 Reflection, to create more spaciousness and clarity in our work

 Challenge, including working with our 'edges'

 Personal growth and development

 Upholding ethical behaviour.